tiagolvsantos/quick_alerts/README.md

  - Copy the config_template.json and rename it to config.json
  - Replace YOUR_BOT_TOKEN and YOUR_CHAT_ID with your telegram info
  - Run the python code.

+# Support
+This only supports tickers from Yahoo Finance